kar140597/F1-Steering-Display-Control-System/README.md

 # F1-Steering-Display-Control-System
 Developing Steering Display Control System for F1 is part of my Electronics System Design project.
 The goal of project emphasized in developing system with strict budget of €100, the group was divided into project management, Hardware, Firmware and GUI development.
 I personally took care of firmware part.
 This is project is a success in all counts.
+Report and code attached for reference.
 ## Overview
 This project implements a custom **Steering Wheel Display Electronic Control Unit (ECU)** for Formula1.